giv-lab/givr/docs/source/camera_and_projection.rst

 a reference to a camera and projection class.

-In the example code below and in the examples provided throughout the documentation the type for the camera is `givr::TurnTable` and the type for the projection is `givr::PerspectiveView`.
-The instance of the camera is available via the `view.camera` attribute and the instance of the projection is available via the `view.projection` attribute.
+In the example code below and in the examples provided throughout the documentation the type for the camera is :cpp:`givr::camera::TurnTable` and the type for the projection is :cpp:`givr::camera::PerspectiveView`.
+The instance of the camera is available via the :cpp:`view.camera` attribute and the instance of the projection is available via the :cpp:`view.projection` attribute.
 Both types must be able to be instantiated with no parameters.

 Example
 ********

 ::

-    givr::ViewContext<givr::TurnTable, givr::PerspectiveView> view;
+    auto view = View(TurnTable(), Perspective());